 Messenger of Truth

-This historical mystery is a hardcover edition that was published by Henry Holt and Co. on August 22, 2006 and has 322 pages.
+historical mystery that was published by Henry Holt and Co. on August 22, 2006 and has 322 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Maisie Dobbs, Birds of a Feather, Pardonable Lies, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour
+Other books by this author which I have reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, Journey to Munich, In This Grave Hour

 Fourth in the Maisie Dobbs historical mystery set in December 1930 London and revolving around a woman who incorporates a meditative psychology with her detective work.